ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 .. note::

     All other options are available in the `Fuse.js documentation <https://fusejs.io/api/options.html>`_.
-    Any key you set takes precedence over the theme defaults — values you omit are filled in automatically.
+    Any key you set takes precedence over the theme defaults; values you omit are filled in automatically.